Ku Klux Klan recruitment fliers found on vehicles throughout the Valley

 The flier goes on to claim the Loyal White Knights of the KKK (a branch which came into national conversation after their involvement at the "Unite the Right" rally in Charlottesville) are "Christian based and uphold the Bible" and also that they "are the invisible empire," mentioning 150 years of history.

-In those 150 years, the Ku Klux Klan has been directly responsible for hundreds of acts of violence against non-white people in the United States, as detailed by the FBI.
+In those 150 years, the Ku Klux Klan has been directly responsible for hundreds of acts of violence against non-white people in the United States,

 "If people are going around putting these things on cars, who's to say they won't jump out at you and try to force you to take something or scream out ugly things at you or even throw things at you?" said McCoy.